World Health Organization

 Health for all

-World Health Organization, WHO, is a specialised UN agency with the task of guaranteeing the best attainable health to all humans, as defined by the WHO Constitution.
+World Health Organization, WHOLink to another website.(Opens New Window), is a specialised UN agency with the task of guaranteeing the best attainable health to all humans, as defined by the WHO Constitution.
 To achieve this, WHO should lead and coordinate global health work and, among other tasks, monitor the development of health status, promote health research, develop and maintain health related norms, prevent communicable disease epidemics and, on request, support Member States in the development of health policy and in responding to health emergencies.
 Moreover, WHO can act as a convener for international conventions.

 The Constitution defines health as a complete state of physical, mental and social well-being, and not merely as the lack of disease or infirmity.
 The Constitution also states that enjoyment of the best attainable health is a fundamental right, without any distinction of race, religion, political belief or social condition.